LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Mutually-recursive-subroutines.md

 [Athanasius](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-013/athanasius/perl6/ch-2.p6) used the `Sub::Memoized` module to speed up execution.
 His solution otherwise uses two mutually recursive subroutines, `F` and `M`.
 Reading this nice solution, you probably wouldn't guess that Athanasius is a Perl 6 novice (which I know only because he admits it in his blog post).

-[Jaldhar M. Vyas](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-013/jaldhar-h-vyas/perl6/ch-2.p6) managed the recursion base cases by writing two multi versions of the `female` and `male` subroutines.
+[Jaldhar H. Vyas](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-013/jaldhar-h-vyas/perl6/ch-2.p6) managed the recursion base cases by writing two multi versions of the `female` and `male` subroutines.
 His solution is quite similar to my second (multi subs) solution above.

 [Joelle Maslak](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-013/joelle-maslak/perl6/ch-2.p6) obviously planned to use the Perl 6 built-in caching feature, as she used the `experimental :cached` pragma that I used in my last solution.
 But then she wrote the following comment in her code: "can't use the cached trait (because it's a multi?)".
 So it appears that the `cached` trait apparently can't be used with multi subs.
 And it seems that I was lucky when I tested my program with the `cached` trait: by chance, I did not try it with a multi sub version, but with my original non multi version.
 Anyway, because of that, Joelle implemented a manual cache using a hash (`%c`).
 Her (non base case) `F` and `M` subroutines are really very concise and yet well written and very easy to understand: